tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### Instructor Notes

-Today's class will be a fairly gentle ramp up to the rest of the week.
+* Today's class will be a fairly gentle ramp up to the rest of the week.
 It will provide students with the skills to work with time series data in pandas (e.g. slicing rows by date), and it will furnish them with necessary concepts for days 2 and 3.
 The first half of the day will focus on identifying what time series analysis is and how it is used.
 The second half will emphasize scaling time series analysis using machine learning algorithms.

-The mathematical details of tools such as Hodrick-Prescott filter and linear regression are discussed in some detail.
+* The mathematical details of tools such as Hodrick-Prescott filter and linear regression are discussed in some detail.
 They are provided to give students an understanding of what happens under the hood.
 However, do not get so bogged down in explaining the niceties that derails the pace of the class.

 * The goal should be to transmit the mathematical and statistical concepts and approaches at a level required to complete the activity.
 Students should then independently research and reinforce the concepts outside of class.

+* The next several units will teach students how to use data science tool kits and machine learning algorithms to automate financial analysis and predict future outcomes.
+By the end of unit, students will have designed and executed machine learning algorithms that leverage common time series analysis and linear aggression approaches to make robust predictions about investments.
+Students will also have become competent in using standard methods/approaches and tools to evaluate predictions, such as **train test data splitting** and **rolling out of sample method**.

 * Slack out some of the following helpful links, and encourage students to conduct research and review supplementary resources outside of class.